Books For Seniors and Older Adults

 - I’m Too Young To Be Seventy by Judy Viorst.
 This is a wonderful collection of poems that are witty, wise and touching.
-It’s the perfect book for any older adults who don’t feel their age.
+It’s the perfect book for older adults who have young spirits.

 - A Man Called Ove by Frederick Backman.
 This best-selling fiction novel features a cranky, bitter, 59-year-old widower, whom you can’t help falling in love with.
-It’s also a film, so when your parent is done reading, you can both watch the movie.
+It’s also a film, so when you or your senior loved one is finished reading, the movie awaits.

 - Disrupt Aging: A Bold New Path to Living Your Best Life at Every Stage by Jo Ann Jenkins.
 Written by AARP CEO, Jo Ann Jenkins, this book changes the conversation about age.
 Jenkins focuses on three areas: health, wealth and self, and inspires people to live each year to the fullest.

 - Ivy Malone Mystery series by Lorena McCourtney.
-This series of mysteries is popular for its likable characters, including detective Ivy Malone — who’s also in her senior years.
-Your loved one will enjoy reading one mystery after another.
+This series of mysteries is popular for its likable characters, including detective Ivy Malone, who is also in her senior years.
+Elderly readers will enjoy one mystery after another.

 - Prime of Life by P.D.
 Bekendam.
-This book is for anyone who likes unexpected storylines.
-This one is about a doctor who leaves his luxurious career behind to become a janitor at a retirement community.
-It’s filled with humor and quirky characters.
+This book is for anyone who likes unexpected storylines, and is about a doctor who leaves his luxurious career behind to become a janitor at a retirement community.
+It’s filled with tons of humor and quirky characters!

 - Major Pettigrew’s Last Stand by Helen Simonson.
-Set in England’s countryside, this book features a retired British army officer and a Pakistani shopkeeper.
+Set in the English countryside, this novel features a retired British army officer and a Pakistani shopkeeper.
 They’re drawn together and overtime, fall in love.
 However, the challenges from culture and tradition, akin to Romeo and Juliet, make it a compelling read.

 - The Little Old Lady Who Broke All the Rules by Catharina Ingelman-Sundberg.
 This book is about a group of seniors who are fed up with early bedtimes and soft foods and decide to reclaim their independence by committing a robbery.
-It’s a comedy of errors that keeps you turning pages until the very end.
+It’s a comedy of errors that will keep elderly readers turning pages until the very end.

 - Rules for Aging: A Wry and Witty Guide to Life by Roger Rosenblatt.
 Commentator on PBS’s NewsHour, Roger Rosenblatt gives practical advice through a wry sense of humor for those wishing to live longer, fuller lives.

 - Call It a Gift by Valerie Hobbs.
 This novel is about two people who meet each other late in life and fall in love, even though they are an unlikely pair.
-It’s a heartwarming, sentimental read — your loved one may need tissues.
+It’s a heartwarming, sentimental read — tissues may be needed.